-Immune complexes but no obvious cause such as infection, connective tissue disorder, or glomerular disorder
+Immune complexes but no obvious cause such as infection, systemic rheumatic disease, or glomerular disorder

 Manifestations are usually insidious, with weakness, fatigue, fever, nausea, vomiting, anorexia, arthralgia, and abdominal pain.
 Some patients present similarly to those with postinfectious glomerulonephritis Postinfectious Glomerulonephritis (PIGN) Postinfectious glomerulonephritis occurs after infection, usually with a nephritogenic strain of group A beta-hemolytic streptococcus.
 Diagnosis is suggested by history and urinalysis and confirmed... read more , with abrupt-onset hematuria.
 About 50% of patients have edema and a history of an acute influenza-like illness within 4 weeks of onset of renal failure, usually followed by severe oliguria.
 Nephrotic syndrome is present in 10 to 30%.
 Hypertension is uncommon and rarely severe.
-Patients with anti-GBM antibody disease may have pulmonary hemorrhage, which can manifest with hemoptysis or be detectable only by finding diffuse alveolar infiltrates on chest x-ray ( pulmonary-renal syndrome Pulmonary-Renal Syndrome Pulmonary-renal syndrome is diffuse alveolar hemorrhage plus glomerulonephritis, often occurring simultaneously.
+Patients with anti-GBM antibody disease may have pulmonary hemorrhage, which can manifest with hemoptysis or be detectable only by findings suggestive of diffuse alveolar infiltrates on lung imaging (pulmonary-renal syndrome Pulmonary-Renal Syndrome Pulmonary-renal syndrome is diffuse alveolar hemorrhage plus glomerulonephritis, often occurring simultaneously.
 Cause is almost always an autoimmune disorder.
-Diagnosis is by serologic tests... read more or diffuse alveolar hemorrhage syndrome Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage.
-There are numerous causes, but autoimmune disorders are most common.
-Most patients present with dyspnea, cough, hemoptysis... read more ).
+Diagnosis is by serologic tests... read more or diffuse alveolar hemorrhage syndrome Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage that originates from the lung parenchyma (ie, the alveoli) as opposed to the airways.
+There are numerous causes, but... read more ).

 Progressive renal failure over weeks to months